Bharat9848/notes/DistributedSystem.md

 ## Cluster management
 - distribute work using some hashing, memory and computation limit of nodes etc among the nodes by creating dags like flink's Job manager.

 ### Primary-Secondary Model
 - Designated primary and secondary. primary is responsible for sending data to secondary nodes via synchronus or asynchronus replication
 - Data consistency is simpler
 - Failover is simpler - secondary takes over
+- Primary is chosen by cluster manager through lease based.
+Lease is fault tolerant mechanism where in case of primary failure lease will be given to other operation replica, once lease is expired.
+Therefore lease period should be appropriate.
+Lease will be granular to the resource.
+E.g. in GFS lease provide authorization for one of the chunkId stored in a replica.

 ### cluster of Independent Hosts
 - Hosts are not aware of each other
 - Data consistency is done via replication using consensus paxos and raft algorithm